fbpx

 18 Highfield Road, Macclesfield, Cheshire More info

 This is just a tiny taster of the smaller gardens in the National Garden Scheme’s rich garden portfolio – you can visit more of them virtually too.
-Several small gardens provided virtual garden visits during last summer’s lockdown why not explore the collection here: Virtual Garden Visits – Small or Surburban Gardens – National Garden Scheme (ngs.org.uk)
+Several small gardens provided virtual garden visits during the 2020 lockdown, why not explore the collection here: Virtual Garden Visits – Small or Surburban Gardens – National Garden Scheme (ngs.org.uk)

 PHOTOS: